-2 In the case of the Edenhope Library, the matter may be referred to the CEO of the Wimmera Regional Library Corporation.
+&lt;sup>2 In the case of the Edenhope Library, the matter may be referred to the CEO of the Wimmera Regional Library Corporation.

+A complainant's access to Council services and premises may also be restricted (directly or indirectly) using the legal mechanisms such as trespass laws/legislation or legal orders (i.e. a prohibited persons order) to protect Council staff from personal violence, intimidation or stalking by a complainant.
+Council will review the limitations placed on all unreasonable complainants every 12 months.
 When undertaking a review Council will consider: a) the level of compliance of the complainant with the restrictions/ limitations that have been imposed on their contact; b) evidence of capacity and willingness of the complainant to modify conduct; c) impacts on Council resources, including the time of officers spent investigating complainant matters; d) Council's OH&S and workplace responsibilities; e) other risks to Council; and f) legislative obligations.
-Policy y Access This F Policy will be published on the Council website.
-Policy y Review Policy will be reviewed within six months of the October 2024 Council elections lier if the Council so determines.
-Policy y Amendments organ amendments to the Policy may be made by the CEO to reflect legislative or isational changes.
-The CEO must notify the Councillors of any such dments.
+Policy Access This Policy will be published on the Council website.
+Policy Review This Policy will be reviewed within six months of the October 2024 Council elections or earlier if the Council so determines.
+Policy Amendments Minor amendments to the Policy may be made by the CEO to reflect legislative or organisational changes.
+The CEO must notify the Councillors of any such amendments.